top of page

 Each journey of exploration is unique.

-I take a creative and embodied approach to psychotherapy, drawing on relational psychoanalytic, psychodynamic, Jungian, humanistic and creative arts therapy principles.
-Recognising the mind-body connection, my work is also informed by somatic psychology and the practice and study of mindfulness meditation, breathwork and authentic movement.
+I take a creative and embodied approach to psychotherapy, drawing on relational psychoanalytic, psychodynamic, Jungian psychology, humanistic and creative arts therapy principles.
+Recognising the mind-body connection, my work is also informed by somatic psychology and the practices of mindfulness meditation, breathwork and authentic movement.

 IMG_9300.JPG